Pagesmith

 Pagesmith’s edge deployment handles caching automatically.

 Images, CSS, JS get long cache times.
-Content is hashed for cache busting.
+Content is hashed for cache busting on rebuild.

 HTML